 My first job out of college involved providing vocational services to industrially-injured and ill workers in the State of Washington.
 While working full-time in this capacity I earned my masters degree.
-Twenty-one years later I still love this occupation and feel honored to work with the many great people that make every single day interesting.
+Twenty-five years later I still love this occupation and feel honored to work with the many great people that make every single day interesting.
 I continue to thrive on the nuts and bolts of managing my caseload, which consists of cases referred by Washington State Labor and Industries and self-insured employers; the United States Department of Labor; and plaintiff and defense attorneys representing individuals engaged in litigation related to workers compensation and civil matters.
-I bring my dog Jake with me to work nearly every day; he reminds me to smile and go for walks.

 I first joined the International Association of Rehabilitation Professionals (IARP) in 1995.
 I am currently a member of the Washington and Forensic sections of IARP.
 I am a Certified Rehabilitation Counselor (CRC) with the Commission on Rehabilitation Counselor Certification; a Board-Certified Vocational Expert, Diplomate level (D/ABVE) with the American Board of Vocational Experts (ABVE); and a registered Forensic Vocational Expert (FVE) with the American Rehabilitation Economics Association (AREA).

 I regularly attend the local and national conferences offered by the industry's professional associations.
 I served on the board of the Oregon chapter of IARP for two years, and have assisted in planning their conferences as well as ABVE's conferences.
 I served on the board of the Washington chapter of IARP for three years, including in the role of President .

 My hobbies include painting and drawing, music, dancing, reading, traveling, and having fun with my husband, daughter and grandchildren, dogs and cat.